TechnicalInterviewPrep/twitterClone/README.md

 ## System Design Prompt

-“Design a simplified version of Twitter where people can post tweets, follow other people and favorite tweets.”
+Design a simplified version of Twitter where people can post tweets, follow other people and favorite tweets.

 ## Clarifying Questions